-\sssec{Limitations of mmWave Radar: } However, radars unfortunately have worse azimuth and elevation resolutions compared to both cameras and LIDARs.
+\sssec{Limitations of mmWave Radar: } However, radars unfortunately have worse azimuth and elevation resolutions compared to both cameras and lidars.
 While range resolution is limited by the bandwidth of the radar signal, angular resolutions are dictated by the number of antenna elements that are packed on a radar.
-As the number of antenna elements increases, so too does the resolution.
+As the number of antenna elements increases, the resolution improves.
 The best state-of-the-art commercial mmWave radar available~\cite{tiradar} with as many as 86x4 antenna elements has a 1.4$^{\circ}$x18$^{\circ}$ angular resolution.
-In contrast, state of the art LIDARs today achieve 0.1$^{\circ}$x2$^{\circ}$, atleast 10x better angular resolution than radars~\cite{liu2008airborne}.
-With a poor angular resolution, 3D radar images look very coarse and blobby in the angular domain.
+77~GHz radars with high elevation resolution aren't available today as they are mostly used for automotive use cases where elevation is not very important.
+The focus of this paper is in enhancing the azimuth resolution and generating 2D depth images (depth vs azimuth).
+In contrast to radar, state of the art lidars today achieve 0.1$^{\circ}$x2$^{\circ}$, at least 10$\times$ better angular resolution than radars~\cite{liu2008airborne}.
+With a poor angular resolution, radar images look very coarse and blobby in the angular domain.
 While more antenna elements can be added, they come at significant increases in device cost and form-factor -- bridging the 10$\times$ gap is simply not an option with today's state-of-the-art hardware.
-We make the observation that even commodity cameras, because of their dense focal planar array image sensors, are better than radars in terms of angular resolution at about 0.02$^{\circ}$x0.02$^{\circ}$~\cite{napier2013cross}.
-This observation leads us to study combining the high angular resolution of camera systems with the high depth resolution of mmWave radar -- an approach we describe in the next section.
+Even commodity cameras, because of their dense focal planar array image sensors, are better than radars in terms of angular resolution at about 0.02$^{\circ}$x0.02$^{\circ}$~\cite{napier2013cross}.
+This observation leads us to study combining the high angular resolution of camera systems with the high depth resolution of mmWave radar at long ranges -- an approach we describe in subsequent sections.